 There are countless verses in the Bible which speak directly or indirectly to the words which come out of our mouths.
 The Biblical evidence is not lacking on how we should behave or the type of words which should come out of our heart.
 What I hope to do here is to debunk this myth that speaking with vulgarity makes a man any more of a man.
 Many times it can feel this way and it can definitely come across that way, but I might argue that a man is more of a man by the control he exerts over his tongue.

 Our True Character

 What I hope to shed light on is that our choice of words reveals our true character.
 Words reveal the true change which God has done in our lives.
-Let us be clear, a man or woman does not accidentally get control of their words.
-No one stumbles into encouraging, wholesome talk.
+Let us be clear, a man or woman does not accidentally get control over their words.
+No one stumbles into encouraging, Godly, wholesome talk.
 Our words are the fruit of our character and more importantly the evidence of the work God has done in our lives.
 This takes intentional surrender to God.

 I truly hope and pray that what you get from this article is the importance of allowing God to change our lives from the inside out.
 Our words are perhaps the greatest witness we can have before others.
 They reveal who we are when no one is looking.
 Our speech is the fruit of the change God has miraculously performed in those who choose to place their faith in Jesus Christ.
 Sadly, it is usually the last area we surrender to God.
 I pray that these scriptures have spoken to your heart, revealing just how important our words really our in our witness to both believers and nonbelievers.